 Retreat and romance

-Long sunny days and summer is just around the corner!
-The North York Moors is looking gorgeous and there’s no better time to enjoy a romantic break with your loved one.
+The nights are starting to draw out, spring is in the air and the North York Moors is looking gorgeous.
+So there's no better time to enjoy a romantic break with your loved one.
 From kicking the leaves on a stroll through one of our ancient woodlands to cosy dinners by candlelight, it's easy to get away from it all in our corner of Yorkshire.

 And it can all start with the journey here...

 The Esk Valley Railway, one of the Daily Telegraph's 'top ten romantic rail journeys in Britain', wends a scenic journey from Middlesbrough to Whitby linking many riverside and moorland villages along the way.
 There’s plenty to get off for too, start with riverside picnic spots and a play on Lealholm's stepping stones or have your very own Romeo and Juliet moment at romantic Beggar’s Bridge in Glaisdale, with its own tale to tell.

 Sticking with trains, your period carriage awaits for the North Yorkshire Moors Railway Pullman Dining experience, a sheer delight.
 Be warned though, these are very popular and need to be booked well in advance.
 Round it off with a stay in the Hideaway Treat in Pickering's The White Swan Inn, which really does come complete with its own balcony.